DaveO-Home/dodex-vertx/README.md

 ## Install Assumptions

 1. Using Vertx4 @ <https://vertx.io/introduction-to-vertx-and-reactive/>
-2. Java 8 or higher installed with JAVA_HOME set.
+2. Java 17 or higher installed with JAVA_HOME set.
 3. Gradle 7+ installed.
-If you have sdkman installed, execute ```sdk install gradle 7.1.1```
+If you have sdkman installed, execute ```sdk install gradle 7.5```
 4. npm javascript package manager installed.

+__Important Note:__ The `./gradlew run` is much more complex out of the box.
+The `kotlin, gRPC` web applicaion requires a `gradle` composite build configuration.
+See the `Kotlin, gRPC Web Application` section below.

 ## Getting Started